 Could I benefit from PRP for hair restoration?

 If that sounds like you, then PRP could be a great option to stop your hair loss and start regrowing new hair.
 Now that’s something to look forward to in 2021!
-Call Dr. Zhang and Dr. Kronberg at (713) 771-8941 to schedule a consultation for PRP treatments for hair loss.
+Call our office at (713) 771-8941 to schedule a consultation for PRP treatments for hair loss.